RyanDCampbell/RyanDCampbell/README.md

 <b> Pokedex </b>

 This is a command-line Pokedex based on gen 1.
 Pokemon has always been a huge part of my life, putting hundreds of hours into Pokemon Blue on my Game Boy Colour as a kid.
-When studying databases, makkng a Pokedex was the first thing to come to mind.
+When studying databases, making a Pokedex was the first thing to come to mind.

 https://github.com/RyanDCampbell/Pokedex